 Hopkins moved to Dublin in 1884 and died there in 1889.
 During this time he was a professor of Greek and Latin at University College Dublin.
 In letters to his mother and friend, English Poet Laureate Robert Bridges, he fondly mentions taking 6 or 7 short breaks at Monasterevin House with the Cassidy sisters commencing in 1886.
 The Cassidy family were wealthy Catholic whiskey distillers.

 Monasterevin has been celebrating the Hopkins’ association since 1988 when a module on Hopkins was included in the Monasterevin Canal Festival.
 The Monasterevin community has supported and organised the Annual Monasterevin Hopkins Festival every year since, under the aegis of a number of community organisations.
 Since 2010, the Annual Hopkins Festival is organised by the Monasterevin Hopkins Society.

 Our Annual Festival

 The Annual Monasterevin Hopkins Festival is a celebration of Hopkins, his poetry and his connection with Monasterevin.
-The program consists of poetry, literature, lectures, and music with the aim of educating and stimulating the community.
+The program consists of poetry, literature, lectures, and music .
 Please visit our Past Programs page for further information.